 As with most websites I've done, I was responsible for all components, from design to deployment.
 The website, created with the Jamstack method, had to represent the dynamism, strength and electricity of the singer-songwriter's new album.
 The shop was created with Snipcart.
 With Plausible.io the statistics can be viewed in compliance with the data protection law.

-Technical books I've read in the past years.
-I'll only mention books that made a difference for me, the ones I really appreciate and recommend wholeheartedly.
+Technical books I've read and courses I've taken in the past years.
+I'll only mention what made a difference for me, the learning resources I really appreciate and recommend wholeheartedly.

 You Don't Know JS Yet: Get Started